What is Dropbox Smart Sync?

 Conclusion – Dropbox Problems is not major

 Overall, Dropbox Smart Sync is a great addition if you’re trying to keep your company’s files properly managed.
 Despite all the drawbacks and problems that Dropbox is facing.

 However, the same can be achieved with pCloud with a lower cost and greater value.

-Regardless of which you pick, all you really wanted is to have a better organization and complete file protection.
+Regardless of which you pick, all you really wanted is to have a better organization and complete file protection if you are using cloud storage services.

 Disclaimer: The information made on this post was based on my own testing.
 I am a lifetime user of pCloud.
 I subscribe to one month of Dropbox Professional for testing purposes.
 All the opinions above are solely mine but also the experience of a real user.